Le Laperouse current position

 Review of Le Laperouse

-MS Le Laperouse is one of all four new-design Compagnie du Ponant (CDP) polar expedition cruise ships.
-Advertised as "expedition yacths", of the same "Explorer-class" are also the ships Le Champlain (2018), Le Bougainville (2019), Le Dumont d'Urville (fka Le Kerguelen) (2019), Le Bellot (2020) and Le Surville (2020) - all named after the most famous French sea explorers.
+MS Le Laperouse cruise ship (launched in 2018) is the first of all six Compagnie du Ponant (CDP) polar expedition vessels.
+Advertised as "expedition yacths", of the same "Explorer-class" series are also the ships Le Champlain (2018), Le Bougainville (2019), Le Dumont d'Urville (fka Le Kerguelen) (2019), Le Bellot (2020) and Le Surville (2020) - all named after famous French sea explorers.